-Having suffered from a brain aneurysm, Chloe was airlifted to the RCH.
-Three days later, Ian, Kelly and Chloe’s little brother Ben said their final goodbyes to their beloved 11-year-old daughter and sister.
+Having suffered from a brain aneurysm, Chloe was airlifted to The Royal Children’s Hospital (RCH).
+Three days later, Ian, Kelly and Chloe’s little brother Ben said their final goodbyes to their beloved 11 year old daughter and sister.

 In 2017, following a Memorial Day held annually for bereaved families at the RCH, Ben told dad Ian that he wanted to do something to raise money for the hospital and the idea for ‘The Chloe Clash’ was born.

 “In the car on the way home, Ben said to me that he wanted to raise money for the hospital and honour Chloe.
 It’s remarkable what the hospital does to support families like ours who have lost children, they continue to support us,” Ian said.

 Within an hour Ben had come up with a unique concept – a 24-hour non-stop marathon sports game is part netball, part basketball.
 Netball was the game Chloe excelled at and loved and basketball is Ben’s sport of choice.
 While it may sound confusing, rules are fairly simple and when the ball crosses the centre line, it becomes the other sport.

 The inaugural Chloe Clash took place in 2017, and in the first two years, the Chloe Clash had raised $22,000 for the RCH.

 After two years of not being able to hold the event due to COVID-19 related lockdowns, the Clash was back for 2022.
 To kick off the year, the Chloe Clash team held a Bogan Bingo event in February 2022.
 The event was a resounding success, raising over $10,000 for the hospital and getting Ben and Ian excited for the Chloe Clash game, scheduled for late September.